 Just how long does probate take?

-It is hard to be specific when answering the question “how long does probate take?”
+May 2018.
+“How long does probate take?”
 Or, often, “How soon will I get my inheritance?”
-Dealing with the affairs of someone who has died can take a long time.
+Dealing with the affairs of someone who has died sometimes takes a long time.
 Although it should not be the case, it is not unusual for it to take from two or three months or up to a year, perhaps longer if things are not straightforward.
 On the other hand, it may take a month or so if the necessary information is readily available – and both HMRC and the relevant Probate Registry are able to act quickly (i.e. not always!)
-And the information received from asset holders and liabilities is actually correct – it is amazing how many institutions give incorrect information which can have severe consequences for the executors who assume it is correct.)
+And the information received from asset holders and liabilities is actually correct – it is amazing how many institutions give unreliable information which can have severe consequences for the executors who assume it is correct.

-Many organisations may be involved in the process, such as, banks, building societies, insurance companies and HM Revenue & Customs.
+Many organisations may be involved in the process, such as banks, building societies, insurance companies and HM Revenue & Customs.
 And some of them seem to go out of their way to make life difficult by not replying to letters, refusing to give essential information or just not answering the question they have been asked properly.
 Worse, they answer the exact question that the lay executor asks, knowing perfectly well the answer is not what is needed for the Court and Tax forms.
 A typical example might be a deposit account with little in it – say £5.
 What you might not find out is that a very large sum was taken out recently (which may well need to be included) and a large sum of interest is to be added but doesn’t yet show up.
 That could land the executor in trouble.

 How long does probate take to be granted?